MonoDone/Adversarial-Training-for-Object-Detection-via-Curriculum-Learning/README.md

 <h2 id="quick-start">Quick Start</h2>

-This is the official implementation for ''On the Importance of Backbone to the Adversarial Robustness of Object Detectors'', IEEE TIFS 2025.
+This is the official implementation for [On the Importance of Backbone to the Adversarial Robustness of Object Detectors](https://ieeexplore.ieee.org/abstract/document/10891598/), IEEE TIFS 2025.

 <h3>Preparation</h3>